khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - (if possible) try to add the .svg file so it's centred

 ### by week 3
+- focus on GitHub sing up, repos and Markdown
+    - include password making
+    - compare to other note taking methods
+- don't do VSC and GitHub Desktop in class (only make screecasts of it)
 - screencasts for GitHub, VSC, GitHub Desktop
-- password making
 - can we connect Yanxi's freecycle project to the module for someone's website?
 - are there other projects that perhaps need a website?
 - make own V&R map
-- shall students clone or download/upload the repo?
 - brainstorm about other projects (performance in Hex?)
 - send email to Tom (SU media) when can you come to intro your work?
 - incorporate: https://www.essex.ac.uk/staff/working-with-information-and-data